lwindolf/lzone-cheat-sheets/Cheat Sheets/kubernetes/Openshift.md

 ## CLI Commands

-Note: the `oc` CLI tool is a wrapper around `kubectl`.
+Note: `oc` is a wrapper around `kubectl`.
 This page only lists commands which are `oc` or Openshift specific.
-All other commands can be found in the [kubectl](kubectl.md) cheat sheet-
+All other commands can be found in the [kubectl](kubectl.md) cheat sheet.

     oc login [<cluster>]
     oc login --username=<user>